Tennol-Miseru/Camen_Visual-project-management-and-project-calendar/README.md

 Project workflow management: steps can be linked to date ranges and filtered

-Automatic local persistence via localStorage; supports JSON import/export for backup and migration
+Automatic local persistence via `localStorage`; supports JSON import/export for backup and migration

-Pure front-end single-page app: runs directly by opening index.html
+Pure front-end single-page app: runs directly by opening `index.html`

 Usage

-Open index.html (locally or via any static hosting).
+Open `index.html` (locally or via any static hosting).

 Date view: click a date bar to edit or delete; the timeline visualizes multi-day spans.